9 Things You Need to Know About Beech Wood

 One of the main advantages of Beech aside from toughness and versatility is its great value and overall low price.

 One of the reasons for this great value is sourcing: fagus sylvatica grows all across Europe and depending on soil conditions can grow to very large sizes, capable of reaching heights of up to 50m (160 ft).
-The resulting timber is long and wide and therefore prized.
+Because beech is plentiful and widely available, it is one of the most inexpensive hardwoods on the market.

 WL West Timber is a family-owned sawmill & timber merchant in West Sussex with over 155 years’ industry experience.
 We provide a wide range of air-dried oak and kiln-dried oak timber products and supplies.
 We also build and install custom projects for our customers.